Robitussin Dry Cough Medicine

 Serotonin syndrome may include mental-status changes, autonomic instability, neuromuscular abnormalities, and/or gastrointestinal symptoms.
 If serotonin syndrome is suspected, treatment with Robitussin Dry Cough should be discontinued.

-Do not use if you are now taking a prescription monoamine oxidase inhibitor (MAOI), a selective serotonin reuptake inhibitor (SSRI), or other medications for depression, psychiatric, or emotional conditions, or Parkinson's disease, or for 2 weeks after stopping the medication.
+Do not use if you are now taking a prescription selective serotonin reuptake inhibitor (SSRI), tricyclic antidepressants (TCAs) or other medications for depression, psychiatric, or emotional conditions, or Parkinson's disease.
+Do not use if you are taking or have taken in the past two weeks, monoamine oxidase inhibitors (MAOI's), usually used to treat depression.
 If you are not sure if your prescription medication contains one of these drugs, ask a doctor or pharmacist before taking this product.

 CYP2D6 inhibitors